glucksfall/sterope/docs/index.rst

 kappa (https://kappalanguage.org/)

-Sterope creates models samples and analyze the Dynamic Influence Network employing the Sobol method included in the SALib library (`SALibpaper`_).
+Sterope creates models samples and analyze the Dynamic Influence Network employing the Sobol method included in the SALib python package (`SALibpaper`_).
 After samples are created, Sterope simulates them in parallel employing SLURM (`SLURM`_) or the python multiprocessing API.

-The plan to add methods into Pleiades (https://github.com/glucksfall/pleiades) includes a parameterization employing a Particle Swarm Optimization protocol and other analysis methods that are typical of frameworks like Ordinary Differential Equations.
+Sterope is part of the plan to add methods into Pleiades (https://github.com/glucksfall/pleiades) includes a parameterization employing a Genetic Algorithm and other analysis methods that are typical of modeling frameworks like Ordinary Differential Equations.

 You could write us if you wish to add methods into pleione or aid in the development of them.